 9 Ways to Strength Train Outside the Gym

-This post is presented by Warrior Dash, the World's Largest Running Series, a 5k obstacle course race held on the world's toughest terrain.
+This post is presented in partnership with Warrior Dash, the World's Largest Running Series, a 5k obstacle course race held on the world's toughest terrain.
 Train, run, climb, crawl, and celebrate with free beer and live music and entertainment!
 Sign up for a Warrior Dash near you today.

 The bottom line?
 The key to keeping those muscles in fighting form is to use them as often as possible.
 Think outside the box just a little bit and take the strength workout out of the gym and into real life.